ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Attestation requires two interlocking services between the Attester network device and the Verifier:

-* Platform Identity, the mechanism providing trusted identity, can reassure network managers that the specific devices they ordered from authorized manufacturers for attachment to their network are those that were installed, and that they continue to be present in their network.
-As part of the mechanism for Platform Identity, cryptographic proof of the identity of the manufacturer is also provided.
+* Device Identity, the mechanism providing trusted identity, can reassure network managers that the specific devices they ordered from authorized manufacturers for attachment to their network are those that were installed, and that they continue to be present in their network.
+As part of the mechanism for Device Identity, cryptographic proof of the identity of the manufacturer is also provided.

 * Software Measurement is the mechanism that reports the state of mutable software components on the device, and can assure network managers that they have known, authentic software configured to run in their network.

-Using these two interlocking services, RIV provides a procedure that assures a network operator that the equipment in their network can be reliably identified, and that authentic software of a known version is installed on each endpoint.
+Using these two interlocking services, RIV is a component in a chain of procedures that can assure a network operator that the equipment in their network can be reliably identified, and that authentic software of a known version is installed on each device.
 Equipment in the network includes devices that make up the network itself, such as routers, switches and firewalls.

 RIV includes several major processes:

-1. Creation of Evidence is the process whereby an Attester generates cryptographic proof (Evidence) of claims about platform properties.
-In particular, the platform identity and its software configuration are both of critical importance.
+1. Creation of Evidence is the process whereby an Attester generates cryptographic proof (Evidence) of claims about device properties.
+In particular, the device identity and its software configuration are both of critical importance.

-2. Platform Identification refers to the mechanism assuring the Relying Party (ultimately, a network administrator) of the identity of devices that make up their network, and that their manufacturers are known.
+2. Device Identification refers to the mechanism assuring the Relying Party (ultimately, a network administrator) of the identity of devices that make up their network, and that their manufacturers are known.

-3. Software used to boot a platform can be described as a chain of measurements, started by a Root of Trust for Measurement, that normally ends when the system software is loaded.
+3. Software used to boot a device can be described as a chain of measurements, anchored at the start by a Root of Trust for Measurement, that normally ends when the system software is loaded.
 A measurement signifies the identity, integrity and version of each software component registered with an attesting device's TPM {{TPM1.2}}, {{TPM2.0}}, so that the